jinxuhao/SNN_FP/README.md

 This project explores Spiking Neural Network-based PID control in different simulation environments, including PyBullet and MATLAB.

 ## Experiment Descriptions
+The path to the executable file for the experiment: src/snn_pid_controller/scripts
 ### 1. Three Target Points Experiment in PyBullet using UR3
 - **Script:** `snn_pid_velocity_3_step.py`
 - **Description:** This experiment simulates a UR3 robot in PyBullet reaching three predefined target points using an SNN-PID velocity controller.